 Students may not cheat, plagiarize, or otherwise participate in any academic dishonesty in any form.
-Prohibited behaviors includes:
+Prohibited behavior includes:

-- 1. Obtaining, attempting to obtain, or aiding another person to obtain credit for work by any dishonest or deceptive means. - 2.
-Lying. - 3.
-Copying another person's work or answers. - 4.
-Discussing the answers or questions on a test or assignment unless specifically authorized by the teacher. - 5.
-Taking or receiving copies of a test without the permission of the teacher. - 6.
-Using or displaying notes, "cheat sheets," or other sources of unauthorized information. - 7.
-Submitting work or any portion of work completed by another person. - 8.
-Failing to give credit for ideas, statements, facts, conclusions which rightfully belong to another person. - 9.
-Failing to use quotation marks or other appropriate means of attribution when quoting directly from another person or source.
+- Obtaining, attempting to obtain, or aiding another person to obtain credit for work by any dishonest or deceptive means. - Lving - Copying another person's work or answers. - Discussing the answers or questions on a test or assignment unless specifically authorized by the teacher. - Taking or receiving copies of a test without the permission of the teacher. - Using or displaying notes, "cheat sheets," or other sources of unauthorized information. - Using the ideas or work of another person as if they were your own without giving proper credit to the source. - Submitting work or any portion of work completed by another person. - Failing to give credit for ideas, statements, facts, or conclusions which rightfully belong to another person. - Failing to use quotation marks or other appropriate means of attribution when quoting directly from another person or source.